-TVNZ has released its FY2017 annual results, with a $19.5 million loss in EBITDAF on the previous year due to an onerous contract provision with Disney and marginal year-on-year declines in advertising revenue.
+TVNZ has released its FY2017 annual results, with a $19.5 million loss in EBITDAF on the previous year due to an onerous contract provision with Disney and marginal year on year declines in advertising revenue.
 We talk to chief executive Kevin Kenrick about outdated output deals and how TVNZ is placing bets on the future.

 Buying content is easy.
-But getting viewers to tune in so you can make money from it is a whole other challenge.
+But getting viewers to tune in so you can make money from it is a whole other channel.
 We chat to TVNZ’s Jeff Latch and Andrew Shaw about how they’re planning to address the latter part of this equation.

 Last year, the Global Mode legal battle provided a feisty introduction to the competitive banter that would unfold as the SVOD market started to mature in New Zealand.
 And although, we are only a few weeks into January, there are already a few jabs being thrown in this space.
 Following on from news that Netflix was going to clamp down on backdoor users accessing its US version, Neon has been quick to play its first hand with a responsive media release titled “Never fear NEON is Here”.

 In 2015, the maturation of New Zealand’s SVOD market was tracked in the column inches of media journalists across the industry.
 And this trend has already continued this year with Netflix making headlines by extending its service to 130 countries across the world and then saying that it was looking into clamping down on VPN users to ensure they can’t log into global content.
 We chat to Lightbox chief executive Kym Niblock about what’s likely to happen in the SVOD market in 2016.